iotaledger/wasp/clients/apiclient/docs/BlockInfoResponse.md

 ### NewBlockInfoResponse

-`func NewBlockInfoResponse(anchorTransactionId string, blockIndex uint32, gasBurned string, gasFeeCharged string, l1CommitmentHash string, numOffLedgerRequests uint32, numSuccessfulRequests uint32, previousL1CommitmentHash string, timestamp time.Time, totalRequests uint32, ) *BlockInfoResponse`
+`func NewBlockInfoResponse(blockIndex uint32, gasBurned string, gasFeeCharged string, numOffLedgerRequests uint32, numSuccessfulRequests uint32, previousAliasOutput string, timestamp time.Time, totalRequests uint32, ) *BlockInfoResponse`

 NewBlockInfoResponse instantiates a new BlockInfoResponse object This constructor will assign default values to properties that have it defined,